Q: What is a Holistic Health and Wellness Coach?

 I believe that all forms of medicine have a place in helping to heal our bodies.…

-I’m really stressed and everything seems to be going sideways for me, can you help?
+Q: I’m always stressed and life seems to be going sideways for me, can you help?

 Stress can really effect your health.
 My glass is half-full but I didn’t always see it that way…

-My husband has also been a huge influence in my happy outlook on life.
-He’s one of those people who always sees the good in everyone, and I’ve strived to be more like that.
-Regular meditation helps to calm my monkey-mind and bring more peace and happiness to my life.
-Of course my life still has bumps in the road (from a boat fire in the night, to a hurricane, to Kirk’s stroke just to name a few.)
-And there are sure to be more along the way.
-But if you consciously choose happiness and laughter even when the chips are down, I have found that the bumps aren’t quite so big, or they are easier to handle.
+Kirk has also been a huge influence in my happy outlook on life.
+He’s one of those people who always sees the good in everyone, and I strive to be more like that.
+Regular meditation and yoga practice helps to calm my monkey-mind and bring more peace and happiness to my life.
+Of course my life has certainly had bumps in the road (from a boat fire in the night, to a hurricane, to Kirk’s stroke just to name a few.)
+And there are sure to be more bumps along the way.
+But that’s LIFE.
+And if you consciously choose happiness and laughter even when the chips are down, I have found that the bumps aren’t quite so big, or they are easier to handle.
 Learn to make lemonade when life gives you lemons.
 It will help you stay refreshed.